christophergarthwood/appdevstig_docs/Template_006_ConfigurationManagementStandard.md

 |Operational |Some domain  |some-server.at.sompeplace.operations |443           |Proxy Server             |Apache instance that serves as proxy server for all incoming requests.|

 #### Tools Used for Environment Management
-Describe the tools used to management the environment.
+Describe the tools used to manage the environment.
 If you use CI/CD pipelines a basic one paragraph description with location information is sufficient, however a diagram showing the workflow or Mermaid input is a minimal requirement.

 If you use a code repository such as Git and/or an artifact repository such as JFrog's Artifactory that must be explained with locations referenced.